+\citetalias{Tremaine1984Dynamical} and \citetalias{Weinberg2004Timedependent} have shown that bar evolutions in the fast limit $(s \gg 1)$ can be well modelled by linear perturbation theory because the resonances will sweep past the orbits before any non-linearity can grow.
+In the slow limit $(s \rightarrow 0)$, however, the linear assumption only holds for a fraction of the libration period (Fig.~\ref{fig:torque_W04}, Appendix \ref{sec:app_linear_response}). \citetalias{Tremaine1984Dynamical} has provided a prescription for arbitrary $s$ by Taylor approximation about the resonance although this approach cannot model the transient responses (phase mixing), which may last for several Gyrs.

+We have developed a fully time-dependent theory of dynamical friction in the slow limit by modelling orbits near resonances with the resonant angle-action coordinates.
+In these new coordinates, the resonant motions become perfectly linear: trapped/untrapped orbits evolve linearly in their libration/circulation angles at constant rates.

-The net transfer of angular momentum to the trapped orbits is determined by their libration angle distribution: for a typical halo in equilibrium, the freshly trapped orbits are predominantly at lower angular momentum (libration angle near $\thetal \sim \pi$).
+The resonantly trapped orbits periodically exchange $z$-angular momentum with the bar as they slowly librate around the resonance.
+For instance, orbits trapped at the corotation resonance around the stable Lagrange points have increasing angular momentum while on the trailing side of the bar and are losing angular momentum while on the leading side.
+The net transfer of angular momentum is determined by the libration angle distribution: For a typical halo in equilibrium, the freshly trapped orbits are predominantly at lower angular momentum (libration angle near $\thetal \sim \pi$).
 This phase imbalance initially leads to a net negative torque on the bar as this overdensity collectively librates up to higher angular momentum.
 However, after half a libration period, the overdensity starts librating back to lower angular momentum and can transfer angular momentum back to the galactic bar.
 Since libration periods increase towards the separatrix, this overdensity gradually winds up into a phase-space spiral inside the resonance and the net torque follows secular damped oscillations.
-The untrapped orbits outside the separatrix similarly exchange angular momentum with the bar as they phase mix in their circulation angle, although they have a much shorter mixing time.
+The untrapped orbits circulating outside the separatrix similarly exchange angular momentum with the bar as they phase mix, although they have a much shorter mixing time.